 On request from the student, necessary records will be transferred from one region/province to another.
-Transfers should normally occur at the completion of a CPA preparatory course.

 The student must be in good standing in the currently enrolled region/province at the time of the request.

 Receiving regional/provincial bodies will honour the assessment work completed by the sending regional/provincial body.